shapelets/khiva-python/CONTRIBUTING.md

 ## Formatting Style

-In order to have a standarised code base, we only accept code that is formatted according to PEP 8.
+In order to have a standardised code base, we only accept code that is formatted according to PEP 8.

 ## Branching model